FAQ for True Beginner Tennis For Women

 Q. What is appropriate tennis attire?

-A: Comfortable workout attire is advisable, but clothing made for tennis play can be acquired when you wish as it is specifically made for tennis activity.
+A: Clothing: Comfortable workout attire is advisable, but clothing made for tennis play can be acquired when you wish as it is specifically made for tennis activity.

 Q. How do I best protect myself from extreme heat on the court?